rdinch/MathResourceStudio-Help/docs/exercise-sets/Basic Number Operations/match-ups.md

 2. Type a new number in the field or use the up and down arrows to increase or decrease the value.
 Valid range is 1 to 30.

+!!! tip
-TIP: The matching questions will not flow over multiple pages, so number of match-ups, font size and row spacing may have to be adjusted to fit all matches on a single page.
+    The matching questions will not flow over multiple pages, so number of match-ups, font size and row spacing may have to be adjusted to fit all matches on a single page.

 Adjust the spacing between the match items